eljefe303030/Melius/README.md

 The full list of mods can be found on [Load Order Library](https://loadorderlibrary.com/lists/melius-3)

 ## Requirements
 * I have tested this on an AMD 5700X3D/AMD 7800 XT and it works well.
-Without frame generation I get around 45fps in New Atlantis and 120 with frame generation, most other outside areas I get around 60fsp without frame generation and 160fsp with frame generation (much higher fsp indoors).
+Without frame generation I get around 45fps in New Atlantis and 120 with frame generation, most other outside areas I get around 60fps without frame generation and 160fp with frame generation (much higher fps indoors).
 Personannly I find playing without frame generation provides the best experiance for me.
 * Your computer will need to meet at least the [minimum requirements specified by Bethesda](https://help.bethesda.net/#en/answer/60442)
 * Language set to English.
 * You need the latest Steam version (1.15.222) of the game and the Shattered Space DLC.